Bible Gives Hope

 Hope for All

-Our fundamental purpose in speaking about our belief in the Bible, is to share the hope we have with others.
 The Bible gives us hope that the future holds a big change for human–kind and the earth.
-Around us today we see death, disease, famine, environmental disasters, conflict and hatred.
-There is much in the present-day to despair over.
+Around us today we see death, disease, famine, environmental disasters, war and hatred.
+There is so much in the present-day to despair over.
+But faith in God’s promises gives us hope that better times are to come, and this a hope we want to share.

 The Bible tells us that in the beginning, God created the world and every living thing including the first man and woman, Adam and Eve.
 Their story is well known - God gave them one commandment and this they broke.
 God punished them and all who have come after them with mortality, because mankind has continued to break God’s laws.
 In the Bible, Romans 5:12 tells us: